-- begins with a in a , then something new happens that lead to some ultimate which is and the character is , living in a new normal.
+- Plot begins with a character in a setting, then something new happens that lead to some ultimate conflict which is resolved and the character is changed, living in a new normal.
 Each scene must be interpreted as part of a larger plot line.
 We can get the wrong message if we ignore where a scene occurs in a plot.
-Each story has its own plot line which fits into the larger plot line of the Bible. - Ex: and the fleece. - By itself: Gideon wants to trust God and gives the fleece test to test God and find out. - In the larger setting, God gives Gideon a sign by lighting an altar, but Gideon tears down an altar to another God, but Gideon does it at night. - Then before Gideon attacks the Midianites, he asks for the fleece sign. - The real question is when Gideon will start trusting God.
+Each story has its own plot line which fits into the larger plot line of the Bible. - Ex: Gideon and the fleece. - By itself: Gideon wants to trust God and gives the fleece test to test God and find out. - In the larger setting, God gives Gideon a sign by lighting an altar, but Gideon tears down an altar to another God, but Gideon does it at night. - Then before Gideon attacks the Midianites, he asks for the fleece sign. - The real question is when Gideon will start trusting God.
 So now God tests Gideon and whittles 30,000 men to 300 armed with trumpets and torches. - So, the story is not about trusting God but about how he continues to use flawed people to do more than we can imagine.